 noticed.
 The system requirements are a bit high, the VR support

-was only made available a month after launch, and even then so far only
+was only made available a month after launch, and even then at first only

-for the Oculus Rift, and the Mac version is buggy enough that the
+for the Oculus Rift, and the Mac version was buggy enough that the

-studio is not quite ready yet to release it on the Mac App Store.
+studio took a while to release it on the Mac App Store.

 So there have been some missteps out of the gate, but the issues

 are, by now, mostly resolved, and it seems likely that the price will